 - Surgical incision: The doctor inserts the endoscope from the nostril to the back of the nasal cavity.
 A small part of the nasal septum separating the two nostrils is removed.
 The front wall of the sphenoid sinus is opened.

 - Opening the Turkish saddle bone (Sella): Above the back wall of the sphenoid sinus is the Turkish saddle bone.
-A thin part of the bone is excised to expose the tough lining of the skull called the dura.
+A thin part of the bone is removed to expose the tough lining of the skull called the dura.
 After opening the dura, the pituitary tumor is exposed.

 - Placing a graft: After the lumpectomy, the surgeon closes the opening in the Turkish saddle.
 If necessary, the medical team may suggest taking about 2 cm of abdominal skin to obtain a graft of fat to close the space left by the lumpectomy.

-- The doctor may place soft splints in the nose to control bleeding and prevent swelling, and adhesions that may lead to chronic nasal congestion.
+This process usually takes 2-3 hours.
+The doctor may place soft splints in the nose to control bleeding and prevent swelling, and adhesions that may lead to chronic nasal congestion.

 What after laparoscopic pituitary tumor removal surgery?